 The bright visuals in this content strategy presentation quickly explain your idea.
 They also provide a great backdrop if you’re pitching the client in person.

-The visuals in this template will help you explain the client’s current content inventory and your background research.
+The visuals in this sample consulting proposal will help you explain the client’s current content inventory and your background research.

 You can also use the visuals to show what kinds of content you’ll create or include quotes from past satisfied clients.